geometalab/G4SE-Compass/docs/overview.rst

 Backup
 ~~~~~~

-Currently, the postgres database is the only thing being backuped, since almost everything
-can be reconstructed out of there.
-The only thing missing is the user-uploaded files,
-which have been uploaded using the zipped XML import.

-A better solution to backup data would be to backup the database
-and the files, which are being store inside the docker volume.
+Daily backups of the database with retention of monthly and weekly dumps
+are being made to an external location.